Sailenin/Justmini/README.md

 ---

+A sample React project built to demonstrate development skills.
+It is a simple platform concept designed to connect people willing to donate blood or organs with recipients who need them.
+This project is created for learning and demonstration purposes only and does not represent a real medical or donation service.

+---
 ## Key Features
 - Donor and recipient registration (with basic verification)
 - Search donors by blood type, organ type, location, availability